Frequently Asked Questions about our Educational Programs

 There is train and direct bus service from Portland to Eugene.
 Closer in, there are four buses per day between Eugene and the town of Dexter, about 2 miles from Lost Valley; this is our closest public transport.
 If you are buying plane tickets, both PDX and EUG are options, the Portland airport being 2.5 hours from Lost Valley and the Eugene airport 45 minutes.
-There is public transport directly from the Portland airport, but not from the Eugene airport.
+There is public transport directly from the Portland airport, and newly from the Eugene airport.
+Arrival and departure transport is not provided as part of the course, but we can help to ease your transition.
 For those needing to get to or from the Eugene airport or train station or bus station, please let us know your arrival time at least 3 days in advance.
-We’ll do our best to pair you with someone who is already making a trip to Eugene, such as a fellow arriving student.
+We’ll do our best to pair you with someone who is already traveling to/through Eugene, such as a fellow arriving student.
 We suggest a reimbursement for the driver’s time and expenses of $15 for the one-way trip.
-Arrival and departure transport is not provided as part of the course, but we can help to ease your transition.

 A large part of what makes learning at Lost Valley a unique experience is our community setting.
 Similar to a university’s “campus life,” our community life provides participants a fertile environment for conversation, research, and growth.